cybersafety

 • Non-digitally using an interview process or a survey form, you hand out to others to return.

-• Another method you decide on with your teacher.
+• Another method decided on by your teacher.

-• Why do you think people do bullying behaviors?
+• Why do you think people exhibit bullying behaviors?

 • What do you think should be done about it?